Setsun/Tinder-Swipe-Cards/README.md

 Tinder Swipe Cards
 ===================================

-Some thing I did for an interview with Tinder back in the day.
+Something I did for an interview with Tinder back in the day.
+Uses AngularJS / HammerJS and a dumb Node.js server for serving dummy data.

 Demo link: https://tinder-swipe-cards.herokuapp.com/